 3. Where does the data reside?

 Deploying backup solutions can not only save businesses, it can help them thrive too.
-On top of that, understanding your clients’ backup needs and being able to offer the perfect solution to them will make your MSP stand out from the competition.
-Since the importance of backing up data goes well beyond World Backup Month, think about how you can keep your and your client data safe year round.
-Learn more about the Axcient BDR products and visit the official webpage of World Backup Day for more information.
+On top of that, understanding your customers’ backup needs and being able to offer the perfect solution to them will make your Managed Service Provider (MSP) stand out from the competition.
+Since the importance of backing up data goes well beyond World Backup Month, think about how you can keep your and your customer data safe year round.
+Learn more about Axcient business continuity and disaster recovery (BCDR) solutions, and visit the official webpage of World Backup Day for more information.